krishaamer/green-filter-research/research/literature/design.md

 ## Biodiversity {#biodiversity-1}

 -   Number of species killed, mass destruction of nature.
 “69% decline in the relative abundance of monitored wildlife populations around the world between 1970 and 2018.
 Latin America shows the greatest regional decline in average population abundance (94%), while freshwater species populations have seen the greatest overall global decline (83%).”
 (Almond, R.E.A. et al. (n.d.))

+-   The Convention on Biodiversity 2022 (COP15) adopted the first global biodiversity framework to accompanpy climate goals (*ADD CITATION*).

 ## Air Pollution {#air-pollution}